linuxplayground/firewall/README.md

 * Drop all other input traffic.
 (Possibly redundant based on policy defined at the beginning)
 * Ensure that the dnsmasq service is running so that vboxnet0 hosts will be able to get an ip address.
 * Ensure that ip\_forwarding\_ is turned on.

+The config file for dnsmasq is also included.